 You are hereCurriculum

 The students work on many activities as a group.
-Special classes are available to the students including farming, cooking, Spanish, archaeology, music, art, nature studies, woodworking, computer literacy, theater and others as determined by student interest and skills found among the parents, teachers and community.
+Special classes are available to the students including farming, cooking, Spanish, music, art, nature studies, woodworking, computer literacy, theater, yoga, cooperative learning games, and others as determined by student interest and skills found among the parents, teachers and community.

 There are field trips in the local community and overnight trips to places in our region.
-We visit people from other cultures in places like Akwesasne, Ottawa and Montreal.
-Annually, we attend the National Coalition of Alternative Community Schools conference held at different schools across the country.
-Students have an opportunity to do community service, such as assisting an elderly neighbor or raising money for a food drive.
+We visit people from other cultures in places like Akwesasne, Ottawa and Puerto Rico.
+Annually, we attend alternative school gatherings, including the Northeast Association Democratic Education Conference (NADEC), held at different schools across the country.
+Students have an opportunity to do community service, such as assisting an elderly neighbor, or serving food at the Campus Kitchen dinners.

 Little River's Satellite Program gives students the option to do part of their studies at home and be integrated into school activities, classes and field trips.
 The option includes attending Little River from 1-4 days a week, while studying at home on the other days.
 Families studying at home receive support with curriculum development, a consulting teacher, resources and assessments.